 What happens if the school wants to expel me?

 If you live with your parents, the principal must notify them that you may be expelled.

-If you are not living with either of your parents (whether by court order or just informally) the principal must notify the Regional Director of the Department of Education and Early Childhood Development (the Education Department).
+If you are not living with either of your parents (whether by court order or just informally) the principal must notify the Regional Director of the Department of Education and Training (the Education Department).